Ana Cheri Goes Full Bombshell In A Cheeky Neon Orange Bikini

-Ana Cheri flaunted her bombshell figure in a another revealing set of swimwear in the latest steamy addition to her Instagram page.
+Ana Cheri flaunted her bombshell figure in another revealing set of swimwear in the latest steamy addition to her Instagram page.
 The model and fitness trainer stunned her 12.5 million followers with the smoking hot look on Wednesday evening.

 Rather than working with a photographer, Ana appeared to be utilizing a tripod and the self-timer function of her camera to capture the two sizzling shots that made it into the double-pic update.
 She stood just a few feet away from the set up underneath the shade of her covered patio next to a stack of square black-and-white pouf chairs.
 The glass behind her provided a glimpse of her surroundings in its reflection, which included several vibrant green plants.
 The model’s fans, however, only seemed interested in the scene in front of the lens.